boboduino/Boboduino_MiniCore/README.md

 ### For further information please view the [Wiring reference page](https://github.com/MCUdude/MiniCore/blob/master/Wiring_reference.md)!

+# Design your own board **`[Advanced]`**
+Once in the future, you may want to develop your own print circuit board for specific application.
+Here are some information which may help you to startup your circuit design journey.

-## Pinout
+## Chip diagram
+* The diagram below may help you to quickly know what are the function of each pins of each chip.
-This core uses the standard Arduino UNO pinout and will not break compatibility of any existing code or libraries.
+* The MinicCore uses the standard Arduino UNO pinout and will not break compatibility of any existing code or libraries.
 What's different about this pinout compared to the original one is that this got three aditinal IO pins available.
-You can use digital pin 20 and 21 (PB6 and PB7) as regular IO pins if you're ussing the internal oscillator instead of an external crystal.
+* You can use digital pin 20 and 21 (PB6 and PB7) as regular IO pins if you're ussing the internal oscillator instead of an external crystal.
 If you're willing to disable the reset pin (can be enabled using [high voltage parallel programming](https://www.microchip.com/webdoc/stk500/stk500.highVoltageProgramming.html)) it can be used as a regular IO pin, and is assigned to digital pin 22 (PC6).

 <b>Click to enlarge:</b>
 </br> </br>